paritytech/rfc-propose/README.md

 - `pull-requests: write` permission is used to write comments in the PR.
 - `contents: write` permission is used to close/merge the PR.

+The `PROVIDER_URL` variable can be specified to override the default public endpoint to the Collectives parachain.

+A full archive node is needed to process the confirmed referenda.